ncorriveau/ncorriveau/README.md

 - 👋 Hi, I’m Nicko!
 - 👀 I’m interested in data science and machine learning engineering.
 - 🌱 I’m currently attending Columbia Engineering pursuing my MS in Operations Research and focusing on Machine Learning and Analytics.
 Outside of school and work, I like to watch soccer (huge arsenal fan) and spend time outdoors.
--I'm particularly interested in collaborating on ML projects around scaleable transformer architectures.
+-I'm particularly interested in transformer architectures for predictive modeling specifically in financial and medical applications.
 - 📫 You can reach out to me nc2942@columbia.edu if you'd like to get in touch.

 <!---